ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/32_Exterior Improvements/329223 Sodding.md

    1. Import and place any fill material required to adjust the fine grade to meet drainage requirements or to match adjacent surface fine grade.
    1. Repair damage to prepared grounds and surfaces caused by vehicular movement during work under this Section to original condition at no additional cost to Owner.
    1. Do not install sod on saturated or frozen soil.
 1. WARRANTY
    1. Seeded areas shall be warranted for one growing season to be in a healthy vigorous growing condition and to meet EPA revegetation criteria of 70% of predisturbance vegetative cover.
 Landscape installer must provide adequate moisture and execute weed removal management to procure a healthy stand of grass.
-   1. During original warranty period, seeded areas that die due to natural causes, failure of germination, erosion, etc., or in opinion of the NREL PM, NREL EHS and/or Sustainable NREL are unhealthy, shall be replaced at no additional cost to the owner.
+   1. During original warranty period, seeded areas that die due to natural causes, failure of germination, erosion, etc., or in opinion of the Owner PM, Owner EHS and/or Sustainable Owner are unhealthy, shall be replaced at no additional cost to the owner.
    1. Should settling occur, fill and compact settled areas and reseed affected areas per grading and landscape plan.
    1. Sodded areas shall be warranted for one growing season to be in a healthy vigorous growing condition.
 Landscape installer must provide adequate moisture to sustain health
-   1. During original warranty period, sodded areas that die due to natural causes, failure of germination, erosion, etc., or in opinion of the NREL PM, NREL EHS and/or Sustainable NREL are unhealthy, shall be replaced at no additional cost to the owner.
+   1. During original warranty period, sodded areas that die due to natural causes, failure of germination, erosion, etc., or in opinion of the Owner PM, Owner EHS and/or Sustainable Owner are unhealthy, shall be replaced at no additional cost to the owner.
    1. MAINTENANCE
    1. The maintenance period shall begin immediately after each area is seeded or sodded and continue until final acceptance of entire project.
    1. During the maintenance period, the Contractor is responsible for all work as necessary to ensure that seeded areas are in a vigorous growing condition.